Jakeler/ble-serial/README.md

 On Linux you can also use the included systemd (user) service to auto start this on boot.

+### Usage as library
+ble-serial is primarily designed for command line usage.
+Nonetheless it is possible to import modules of it into another python application.
+See the
+[`examples/`](https://github.com/Jakeler/ble-serial/tree/master/examples) dir for how to use the ble parts directly.

 ## Known limitations
 * Chromium 73+ based applications, including NW.js/electron desktop apps, for example current Betaflight/INAV Configurator: Connection to the virtual serial port (pty) fails.
 This is because of explicit whitelisting in chromium.